 Yes No N/A 1.
-Does the organization demonstrate financial capacity overall and capacity to undertake the proposed П program/project?
+Does the organization demonstrate financial capacity overall and capacity to undertake division grant?
 (Agency Budget, Income Statement/Profit & Loss) 2.
 Does the organization have reserve funds?
 (Balance Sheet, Cash Flow Statement) 3.
-Does the organization have adequate internal financial oversight? (narrative question) 4.
-Does the organization have experience managing government grant funds? (narrative question) 5.
+Does the organization have adequate internal financial oversight?
+(Financial oversight question) 4.
+Does the organization have experience managing government grant funds?
+(Grant experience question) 5.
 Does the organization receive an audit, financial review, or compilation?
-(Audit question, including audit type and audit findings) 6.
+(Audit question, including audit findings) 6.
 Is the organization involved in any litigation, have IRS problems or unresolved audit findings?
 7. Did the organization file an IRS 990 tax return?
-8. Does the organization have policies and procedures regarding Fiscal Control, Procurement/Purchasing and Non-Discrimination?
+8. Does the organization have policies and procedures regarding Fiscal Control, Procurement/Purchasing and Non- Discrimination?
 If yes, do we have a copy of the most recent?
 If no, review and evaluate uploaded documents. a.
-Does the Fiscal Control Policy & Procedures adequately describe the fiscal management system including cash controls, expenditure authorization process, separation of duties, banking, account reconciliation, budgetary controls, financial reporting and board oversight.
+Does the Fiscal Control Policy & Procedures adequately describe the fiscal management system including cash controls, expenditure authorization process, separation of duties, banking, account reconciliation, budgetary controls, financial reporting, and board oversight?
 Are policies Board approved? b.
 Does organization have a Purchasing/Procurement Policy & Procedures that address standards used for purchasing goods and services, and competitive process used to obtain best quality and price?
 Are policies Board approved? c.
-Does the agency have a policy of non- discrimination based on all State and Federal protected classes for staff, volunteers, clients and participants?
+Does the agency have a policy of non-discrimination based on all State and Federal protected classes for staff, volunteers, clients, and participants?
+9. Has the agency provided the following documents for review? a.
+Current year agency budget vs. actual b.
+Recent P&L Statement c.
+Recent Statement of Cash Flows d.
+Financial Controls Policy e.
+Most recent Audit Statement f.
+Prior year 990 Form (N/A)